cookie777/portfolio-website/posts/blogs/RxSwift-keyboard-position.md

 date: '2021-07-21'
 description: This post explains how to adjust content's position when a keyboard shows and dismisses.
 It is utilized by RxSwift.
 The key is creating an associated with UIResponder.
 This post also explains how to dismiss a keyboard when tapping an enter-key or when tapping outside of the keyboard with RxSwift.
 image: https://raw.githubusercontent.com/cookie777/images/main/blogs/2021-07-RxSwift-keyboard-position/thumbnail.png
-keyword: Swift, Keyboard, Notification,  NotificationCenter, RxSwift, Observable
+keywords: Swift, Keyboard, Notification,  NotificationCenter, RxSwift, Observable
 ---

 ## What you can know from this article